3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/express-views-handlebars.md

 1. Create the necessary variables and require the appropriate modules in the `server.js` file.
 2. Set up your server and port using `app.listen()`
 3. In the `server.js` file, create an `app.get()` route for `/shows`.
-4. Create an array called `var faveShows` and add your favorite TV shows.
+4. Create an array called `const faveShows` and add your favorite TV shows.
 5. Test out your route using `res.send()` before creating your views.
 6. Update your route to render a view for `views/shows.hbs`.
 (Remember to create a `views` folder and include a `views/layout.hbs` file.)
 7. Add `{{}}` to your `shows.hbs` file that will render the shows inside of an `<ol></ol>` using `<li></li>` tags